Invariant Solutions for Gradient Ricci Almost Solitons: Introduction and main statements

-where Ric$_g$ is the Ricci tensor, Hess$_g(f)$ is the Hessian of $f$ with respect the metric $g$, and $\rho$ is a real number.
-A Gradient Ricci soliton is said to be {\em shrinking, steady or expanding} if $\rho>0$, $\rho=0$ or $\rho<0$, respectively.
-When $M$ is a Riemannian manifold, usually one requires the manifold to be complete.
-In the case of semi-Riemannian manifolds, one does not requires $(M,g)$, to be complete (see \cite{BBGG}, \cite{BCGG}, \cite{BGG} e \cite{Onda}).
+where Ric$_g$ is the Ricci tensor, Hess$_g(h)$ is the Hessian of the potential function $h$ with respect to the metric $g$. \end{defi}

+A smooth manifold $(M^{n}, g)$ is a \emph{ \it gradient Ricci soliton} if there exist a smooth function $h:M\longrightarrow\mathbb{R}$ (called the potential function) and a constant $\lambda$ satisfying \ref{eq1}.
+A gradient Ricci soliton is said to be shrinking, steady, or expanding if $\lambda>0$, $\lambda=0$, or $\lambda<0$, respectively.
+When $M$ is a Riemannian manifold, usually, one requires the manifold to be complete.
+In the case of semi-Riemannian manifolds, one does not require $(M,g)$ to be complete (see \cite{BBGG}, \cite{BCGG}, \cite{BGG} e \cite{Onda}).
-Simple examples of gradient Ricci solitons are obtained by considering $R^{n}$ with the canonical metric $g$.
-Then $(R^{n}, g)$ is a gradient Ricci soliton, where

-are all the potential functions.
-In this case, $(R^{n}, g)$ is a shrinding, steady or expanding Ricci soliton according to the sign of the constant $A$.